 - Heat the oven to 350 F.

-- Butter a 10-inch deep dish pie plate.
+- Grease a 10-inch deep dish pie plate.
 You can use a little butter or vegetable oil.

 - Peel and core the apples.
 Cut into thin slices.
 You should have 4 to 5 cups of apple slices.